1. Do I need to wash the Pillowcase before use?

 - turn inside out

-How to iron Silk and get wrinkles out of Silk
+3. How to iron Silk and get wrinkles out of Silk

 You can iron silk as long as you iron on the lowest level and make sure to iron inside out.
-Do not steam silk, but silk is ironed at best when still a little damp.
-Iron fast and extensive in order to not burn the silk.
+Do not steam silk, but silk is ironed best when still a little damp.
+Iron fast and extensive to not burn the silk.
 Avoid to spray water on silk fabrics as water may leave stains.

-Why has my Silk lost shine?
+4. Why has my Silk lost shine?

-How do I get the shine back on Silk?
+5. How do I get the shine back on Silk?

-Why is my Silk brittle or cracked?
+6. Why is my Silk brittle or cracked?

 Silk gets dry and brittle when the filament is damaged.
 This occurs when the wrong detergent is used or the fabric was rubbed harshly when wet.
 Please be aware that conventional mild detergents are not recommended for silk.
 Even if they claim to be used for wool and silk, please keep in mind that both fabrics have opposite needs to be taken care for.
-Please refrain from the use of regular Shampoo or soap to wash your silk.
+Please refrain from the use of regular shampoo or soap to wash silk.

-How do I remove stains from Silk?
+7. How do I remove stains from Silk?

 Try not to rub silk.
 Instead try to dab some silk detergent on the stain, let is soak for a few minutes and wash as usual.
-Stubborn spots can be soaked in detergent for up to 20 minutes and gently dabbed out with a cotton cloth.
+Stubborn spots can be soaked in detergent for 20 minutes and gently dabbed out with a cotton cloth.